the-maldridge/mwh_site/content/post/2019-04-16-technical-debt.md

 development cycle dedicated to maintenance, and a larger all-hands cleanup roughly every quarter.
 In lesser organizations, this will be just one or two engineers fighting for cleanup, if any.

+Its also good to keep an eye out for "shadow maintainers" at the end.
+These are the people who have the drive to try and keep your codebase and systems in a more sane state even when it means doing so without approval from a project manager or for a cost center for that engineering time.
+These people are an amazing asset, even more so if they are interested in fixing the infrastructure that your stack runs on.
+Find these people and funnel resources to them.

 No matter what you do, remember to code responsibly and not leave a disaster zone in your wake.